Denis Gerstorf: Career

 Denis Gerstorf studied psychology at Free University of Berlin, where he completed his degree in 2001 with a diploma thesis on psychological predictors of longevity among centenarians.
 In 2004, he was awarded a doctorate for his dissertation on heterogeneity and differential development in old age from a systemic and holistic perspective.

 Following his time at the Max Planck Institute for Human Development in Berlin, Gerstorf worked as a postdoctoral scholar at the University of Virginia in Charlottesville (2005–2007), before taking up in 2007 a position as assistant professor at Pennsylvania State University in State College.
 In 2011, he was appointed as professor of developmental and educational psychology at Humboldt University of Berlin.

 Since 2015, Gerstorf is the speaker of the interdisciplinary, multi-institutional consortium of the Berlin Aging Study II (BASE-II).
 There, he leads the psychology unit, which focuses on psychosocial aspects such as well-being, personality, and stress regulation.
 In addition, since 2011 he has been a research fellow of the Socio-Economic Panel (SOEP) at the German Institute for Economic Research (DIW Berlin).
 Between 2011 and 2021, Gerstorf also held the position of adjunct professor at Pennsylvania State University.

-Personal life

-Denis Gerstorf was born in the former German Democratic Republic and grew up in the foothills of the Harz Mountains.
-Since 2007, he has been married to Dr Sandra Gerstorf.
-Together, they have three children.